During our Simple Machines unit, we learned about screws.

 - Kids’ experience: See workbench idea below.

-- A screw can also be used to move things..
+Concept 4 – A screw can move things

 - Possible illustrations: an Archimedes screw can lift water up hill – one of the earliest water “pump” mechanisms.
 A grain auger is used to lift grain from trucks into grain silos.
 When you drill a hole, the drill lifts the cut wood up and out of the hole.